Susette has a lifelong interest and practice with good physical and mental health, including the environment that sustains us all.

 The hydrologic cycle works as follows: From it's most usable state, water evaporates and joins the air as water vapor.
 When the air cools, the vapor condenses and creates clouds, which help block heat from the sun.
 Colonies of the ice-nucleating bacterium, P. syringae, blown into the clouds by wind, help them to precipitate and fall as rain, snow, or hail.
 Much of the precipitation is stored on land as groundwater and lakes, snow and ice.
 From there water flows to the sea, where it joins the "primordial soup" again as ocean, ready to start the cycle anew.

-Water cools the earth when it heats up and warms it when it cools down.
+Water helps keep the temperature of the earth even—cooling it when it heats up and warming it when it cools down.
 When the temperature drops low enough, water freezes, releasing its own heat and warming the frigid air.
 When the temperature rises high enough, water evaporates, taking some of the heat with it and cooling the hot air.
 It also cools the heat of volcanoes and wildfires, via moisture released from burning vegetation, which forms clouds that cool the air and then release rain.
 And water in the ground cools the surface of the earth during the day and warms it at night.

 Just as water in a waterbed has a cushioning effect with any movement, so it also has when buried in the earth.
 This cushioning is good protection during an earthquake, proven in seismic studies, when the groundwater slows down seismic waves and dampens their effects.